-Kathleen Alcalá is the author of a short story collection, three novels set in 19th Century Mexico and the Southwest, and a collection of essays based on family history.
+Kathleen Alcalá is the author of six books of fiction and nonfiction.
 Her work has received the Western States Book Award, the Governor’s Writers Award, and a Pacific Northwest Booksellers Association Book Award.
-She received her second Artist Trust Fellowship in 2008, and was honored by the national Latino writers group, Con Tinta, at the Associated Writing Programs Conference in 2014.
-She has been designated an Island Treasure in the Arts.
-Kathleen's latest book is "The Deepest Roots: Finding Food and Community on a Pacific Northwest Island," by the University of Washington Press.
+She received her second Artist Trust Fellowship in 2008, and in 2014 was honored by the national Latino writers group, Con Tinta.
+She has been designated an Island Treasure in the Arts on Bainbridge Island.
+Her work will be included with other Latinx writers in an audio archive at the Library of Congress called PAlABRA.